Public speaking for leaders

 The uncomfort comes from not having many opportunities to speak in public (for example: participate in meetings or class).
 It is intimidating to let your true personality show.

-Let’s be clear: I’m not going to transform you into Steve Jobs, we will work with the strengths you have, with who you are, you will stay true to yourself!
+Let’s be clear: I’m not going to transform you into Steve Jobs, we will work with the strengths you have, with who you are.

 Public speaking is a skill that must be practiced, and by the same token will be enhanced to make you comfortable no matter where you are starting from and no matter what your public speaking goals are.